Recommended portfolio from DNB Carnegie

 Terminology explained - shares and analysis

-*The average annual rate of return on Paul Harper's recommended portfolio since inception (2005–end of 2023) is 20.7%, whilst OSEBX yielded 10.7% annually on average over the same period.
-Over the last ten years (2013–2023), Harper's portfolio delivered 17.9% annually on average.
+*The average annual rate of return on Paul Harper's recommended portfolio since inception (2005–end of 2023) is 20.7%, whilst OSEBX delivered 10.7% annually on average over the same period.
+Over the past ten years (2013–2023), Harper's portfolio delivered 17.9% annually on average.
 The recommended portfolio outperformed the main index (OSEBX) in the following years: 2005–2007, 2009–2010, 2012–2021 and 2023–2024.

 In our calculation of rate of return, we base the entry and exit prices on the opening prices on Monday morning.
-The portfolio is equally weighted and the week's rate of return therefore reflects an overall average of the price development for all shares throughout the week.
+The portfolio is equally weighted and the weekly rate of return therefore reflects an overall average of the price development for all shares throughout the week.
 For companies on the OBX index, we use the average price up to 10:00 on Monday, whilst for other shares we use the average up to 12:00.
 The return for OSEBX is calculated from the price at 10:00 on Monday.

 Important information